hillan1152/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    The biggest difference between .forEach and .map is that .map has the ability to return a new array which is transformed from the original.

 2. What is the difference between a function and a method?

+    A method is a function that belongs to an object.
+Methods can be passed using dot notation (i.e window.helloWorld()) whereas a function can be called an pass an argument/parameter at any point in time (i.e helloWorld(param).

 3. What is closure?

+    A Closure allows variables within a function to be accessed within its scope.
+Other functions nested within a functional scope have access to the outer levels,but parent functions cannot access specific variables in its children.

 4. Describe the four rules of the 'this' keyword.

+    Window Binding: ‘this’ is defaulted to the window object, which is not ideal for any coding.
+    Implicit Binding: it is the most commonly used rule and it applies to objects within methods and when the function is invoked, the left of the dot is what the keyword refers to.
+    Explicit Binding: uses call(), apply(), and bind() features to tell javascript to use certain values from outside of an object.
+    New Binding: uses the ‘new’ keyword to create new objects.

 5. Why do we need super() in an extended class?

+    We need super() in an extended class because it limits the crazy amount of syntax used to access/call functions of an object's parents.
+It sets all its parents properties on to the child.

 ## Project Set up

 Follow these steps to set up and work on your project: